 If your qualifications are from more than one country, and the country where the highest (usually most recent) qualification was taken is on the above ‘exemption’ list an ECE report will not usually be required.

 To apply for an ECE the application form can be downloaded from the Educational Credential Evaluators (ECE) website.
 ECE applications should be submitted to ECE directly.
 You are required to request and pay for the course by course evaluation option, with both you and Otago each receiving a copy of the report.
-Please arrange for ECE to send a copy of your report to the following address:

 When you apply to study at the University of Otago you will be asked to provide evidence of your full name, date of birth, and nationality.
 This is usually achieved by providing a certified copy of the personal details page of your passport or a birth certificate (in English).
 A scanned document may be uploaded in the first instance, but a ‘hard copy’ original or certified version of that document will be required in order to complete your enrolment.

 Your passport or birth certificate must be certified by a person of suitable authority and according to the guidelines below.
 Documents that have not been certified correctly will not be accepted.

 The following people are authorised to certify documents:

 - Your agent (if you applied for admission through an authorised agency)